jhidding/MacroExercises.jl/README.md

 - [ ] Geometric algebra: derive multiplication rules on the fly

 ## Format
 This work is completely contained in its documentation through the use of Entangled.
-The rendering by `Documenter.jl` does'nt do anything with the labels I'm giving to code blocks, so the reading experience leaves something to be improved.
-Maybe I'll introduce a Pandoc pass before rendering...